-Merson Law has the best sexual assault lawyers in New York City.
+Merson Law: The best sex abuse & sex assault lawyers in New York City.

 Founder Jordan Merson of Merson Law has built a stellar reputation representing sexual assault clients.

 The sexual assault lawyers at Merson Law have extensive experience litigating sexual assault cases valued in excess of $1 million and much of their background includes prosecuting cases that have resolved for more than $10 million.

 Here are some of the sexual assault cases litigated by Jordan Merson of Merson Law and his team of sexual assault lawyers*:

 - $500 million – Merson Law represents sexual assault survivors in the Michigan State University fund for victims of Larry Nassar.
 This is the largest amount of money in history settled by a university for a sexual abuse case.